tekknolagi/tekknolagi.github.com/_posts/2025-05-13-simple-search.md

 objective-ish evaluation.

 ## Evaluation
+We'll design a metric that roughly tells us when our search engine is better or worse than a naive approach without word embeddings.

+We start by collecting an evaluation dataset of `(document, query)` pairs.
+Right from the start we're going to bias this evaluation by collecting this dataset ourselves, but hopefully it'll still help us get an intuition about the quality of the search.
+A query in this case is just a few search terms that we think should retrieve a document successfully.

+> TODO: insert visual here of document names and a few sample queries

+Now that we've collected our dataset, let's implement a top-k accuracy metric.
+This metric measures the percentage of the time a document appears in the top k search results given its corresponding query.

+> TODO: Insert sample code here for top-k (use Chris's new cumsum implementation after un-numpy-ing it)

+Let's start by evaluating a baseline search engine.
+This implementation doesn't use word embeddings at all.
+We just normalize the text, and count the number of times each query word occur in the document, then rank the documents by number of query word occurrences.
+Plotting top-k accuracy for various values of k gives us the following chart.
+Note that we get higher accuracy as we increase k -- in the limit, as k approaches our number of documents we approach 100% accuracy.

+> TODO: Show chart of accuracy against values of k

+We can also vary the number of keywords in our query to simulate users entering more or less detailed queries.
+Accuracy goes up as number of keywords increases, but it plateaus around (TODO) keywords.

+> TODO: Insert chart here of multiple lines

+Now for the part we've all been waiting for, do these megabytes of word embeddings actually do anything to improve our search?

+> TODO: Include chart here of comparison between baseline and word embeddings, across multiple numbers of keywords, across multiple values of k.
+Use colors to denote different models, line types to denote different values of n keywords.

+Turns out word embeddings give us (TODO)% accuracy boost over our naïve baseline!
 ## Future ideas

 We can get fancier than simple cosine similarity.
 Let's imagine that all of our